 Skip to Content

 Jenny Coleman is a Senior Lecturer and Director Academic Programmes for the College of Humanities and Social Sciences at Massey University in Palmerston North.
 She joined the Massey staff in 1996, was head of the Women’s Studies programme from 2000-2011, and transferred to the Pro-Vice Chancellor's Office in 2011.
 She is currently serving at College level on the Academic Programmes Committee, College Academic Board and the College Executive Group.
 At the University level she serves on the Academic Committee and Academic Board and has been involved in several major projects including the Curriculum Management Project Board and the Academic Design Authority Project Team.
 Jenny has extensive experience in University qualification reviews and curriculum-level reviews.

 Jenny Coleman is a Senior Lecturer and Director Academic Programmes for the College of Humanities and Social Sciences at Massey University in Palmerston North.
 She joined the Massey staff in 1996 and was head of the Women’s Studies programme from 2000-2011.
 She is currently serving at College level on the Academic Programmes Committee, College Academic Board and the College Executive Group, and at University level on Academic Committee, Academic Board.

 Jenny's research interests include:

 Jenny was coordinating editor of the Women’s Studies Journal from 2004-2009.
 She has published two full length biographies, Mad or Bad?
 The Life and Exploits of Amy Bock (1859-1943) (Otago UP 2010) and Polly Plum, A firm and earnest woman's advocate: Mary Ann Colclough 1836-1885 (Otago UP, 2017).
-She had also edited and introduced a reprinted edition of one of New Zealand's earliest published novels by a female author, Mary Ann Colclough's (1866) Alone in the World: A Tale of New Zealand as part of the Colonial New Zealand Texts series (forthcoming, 2017).
+She had also edited and introduced a reprinted edition of one of New Zealand's earliest published novels by a female author, Mary Ann Colclough's (1866) Alone in the World: A Tale of New Zealand as part of the Colonial New Zealand Texts series (Department of English, Otago University, 2017).